ssideris/MSc-in-Business-Analytics-AUEB/Data Science/README.md

-Inidicative assignments performed on a variety of Data Science concepts.
+Inidicative assignments performed on a variety of Data Science concepts including Machine Learning.

 Stack used: Python , R